GKPeiris/To-Do-List-App/README.md

 - 📊 **Analytics**: Show task completion stats.
 - 🌈 **Theme Support**: Allow users to switch between light and dark themes.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 🙌 Acknowledgments

 Special thanks to: